netenglabs/suzieq/CONTRIBUTING.md

-suzieq is an open source project.
+Suzieq is an open source project focused on IP Network Observability.

 # Contributing
 We are just getting started with Suzieq and we appreciate any participation and collaboration.